AndrewC160/nextflow_CutNRun/README.md

 ### MEME Suite (Optional)

 NOTE: MEME suite functions currently not working; Conda installation of MEME suite is problematic and thus not effective.
 Will incorporate direct MEME-suite install at a later date.
+For now, to use MEME functionality you must install the MEME Suite normally and add its binaries to your path *in front of the Conda install's path*.

 Enable with `--run_meme true`.